Norman Hossack: Triumph conversion

 Hossack's last bike conversion was a Triumph Trident 900 in 1994, commissioned by Formula 1 entrepreneur Keith Duckworth.
 This proved to be an ideal application, as the cylinder heads of the triple offered an ideal mounting point for the lower wishbone.
 The conversion worked well but never went further than that one prototype.

 Post motorcycles

 During the 1990s, after leaving the motorcycle design world behind, Hossack spent several years inventing machines for the packaging industry before taking a position in the medical device industry.
 He was involved in designing IVUS scanners which are used to visualize the vessels around the heart.
 That company called IRL was bought out, and the new company moved Hossack and his family to the US.

-Following his move to California in 2001, Hossack applied his inventiveness and engineering skills developing devices for the medical field, specializing in IVUS (Intra Vascular Ultra Sound) and is named on several patents in this field.
+Following his move to California in 2001, Hossack applied his inventiveness and engineering skills to develop devices for the medical field, specializing in IVUS (Intra Vascular Ultra Sound) and is named on several patents in this field.
 During this time he also designed a mountain bike suspension system and applied his front suspension system to a Ducati SS 800.